 Preventable chronic conditions affect all areas of the state, but disproportionately impact communities of color and low-income communities, representing a fundamental barrier to equity in our Commonwealth.
 PWTF can bring evidence-based interventions for these conditions to scale and evaluate their impact, providing crucial lessons for MassHealth and accountable care organizations as they seek to improve care at lower cost.

-To receive action alerts or updates on the Prevention and Wellness Trust Fund, please email Maddie Ribble at email@example.com.
+Help MPHA restore funding to this critical program!
+To receive action alerts and updates on the Prevention and Wellness Trust Fund, or to sign on as a supporter, email Maddie Ribble at email@example.com.

 More information on PWTF (click links below):

-- Prevention and Wellness Trust Fund Final Report
+- 2017 Prevention & Wellness Trust Fund Final Report

-- Prevention and Wellness Trust Fund: Supplemental to Final Evaluation, Harvard Catalyst
+- Prevention & Wellness Trust Fund: Supplemental to Final Evaluation, Harvard Catalyst

 Town and City Fact Sheets: